TManiacDev/CAN_Stack_ExpPack/README.md

 ## The idea of this piece of code
 I had done some work on automotive projects with software based on the AUTomotive Open System ARchitecture, [AUTOSAR](https://www.autosar.org).
 So I become a friend of the layered structure.
 On private have searched for a nice handling software to manage code generation to create configurations like it is done in AUTOSAR-software.
 After a few years without written any code lines, I came back to play with STM32 controller boards.
 The STM32CubeMX or STM32CubeIDE gave me the possibility to add code generation for my own piece of code.
-So I started to build the STM32 Expansion Pach "CAN Stack".
+So I started to build the STM32 Expansion Pack "CAN Stack".

 Acording to other STM32Cube Expansion Packs the archicture will be like:
 ![ExpansionPack Overview](docs/overview.svg)